cowsforyou/barracks_master_2_game/scripts/npc/0_readme_adding_abilities.txt

 3.3) This new ability with the research parameters should be added into the npc_abilities_custom.txt file.

 4) Create a disabled version of your ability.
-4.1) This will be the placeholder before the ability becomes active.
+4.1) This will be the placeholder before the ability becomes active/researched.
 4.2) This can be done with creating a new ability and adding a _disabled suffix to your ability name.
 4.3) E.g. "fire_disabled"
 4.4) This new ability should also be added into npc_abilities_custom.txt.

+5) Attach the ability to a unit.
+5.1) The research ability and the actual ability can be in different places.
+5.2) For simplicity in these instructions, we will assume it is on the same unit.
+5.3) E.g. "Ability1" "fire" "Ability2" "fire_disabled" "Ability3" "research_fire"

-5) Add research instructions to the tech tree.
+6) Add research instructions to the tech tree.
-5.1) Add this line in: "fire" {"research" "1" "research_fire" "1"}
+6.1) Add this line in: "fire" {"research" "1" "research_fire" "1"}

-6) Add a way to cancel the research
+7) Add a way to cancel the research
-6.1) Create a new cancel item with the item_ prefix to your research ability.
+7.1) Create a new cancel item with the item_ prefix to your research ability.
-6.2) This should be added into npc_items_custom.txt.
+7.2) This should be added into npc_items_custom.txt.
-6.3) E.g. "item_research_fire".
+7.3) E.g. "item_research_fire".

 You are done adding an ability that can be researched/upgraded!